themcwilly/themcwilly.github.io/README.md

 * Changed XML to JSON library, making it easier to store values to push back to XML format
 * Added functions to each compoent that has a shallow-copied reference to the original JSON, making updating the orignal XML extremly simple

-### v1.2016.09.12
+### v2.0
-* Class structures have been completely rewritten to allow for simpler access by outside objects
+* Complete Class redesign making it easier to add, remove and modify properties of the graph
-* Started building a menu that allows for adding, removing and customizing syles of components and nodes
+* Menu added